Nkawu/makerbot_replicator_1_info/README.md

 ### Menu Navigation

-> Most menu options don't need to be touched, refer to [Front Panel Operation](http://www.sailfishfirmware.com/doc/ui.html#x11-100003) for more info.
+Most menu options don't need to be touched, refer to [Front Panel Operation](http://www.sailfishfirmware.com/doc/ui.html#x11-100003) for more info.
 When you see this :warning: an option can render the printer inoperable!
+{:.ui.tiny.warning.message}

 Here are some of the commonly used menu options: